-Women and girls are disproportionately affected by displacement and gender-based violence in mass atrocity situations.
-In many ongoing crises, parties to the conflict have used rape as a weapon of war - while in others the security forces sent to protect populations have sometimes also participated in sexual and gender-based violence.
+Women and girls are disproportionately affected by displacement and genderbased violence in mass atrocity situations.
+In many current crises, parties to the conflict have used rape as a weapon of war, while in others the security forces sent to protect populations have sometimes also participated in sexual and gender-based violence.

-Systematic targeting of women and girls in conflict has become increasingly prevalent alongside the rise of nonstate actors perpetrating mass atrocity crimes.
-Trafficking of women and forced marriage are a feature of many conflicts, notably the kidnapping and trafficking of women and children perpetrated by Boko Haram in Nigeria.
-Meanwhile, the UN Special Representative on Sexual Violence in Conflict recently noted that, in Iraq and Syria, "ISIL have institutionalized sexual violence and the brutalization of women as a central aspect of their ideology and operations, using it as a tactic of terrorism to advance their key strategic objectives."
+The systematic targeting of women and girls in conflict has become increasingly prevalent alongside the rise of non-State actors perpetrating mass atrocity crimes.
+The trafficking of women and forced marriage are a feature of many conflicts, notably the kidnapping and trafficking of women and children perpetrated by Boko Haram in Nigeria.
+The Special Representative of the Secretary-General on Sexual Violence in Conflict recently noted that, in Iraq and the Syrian Arab Republic, ISIL had institutionalized sexual violence and the brutalization of women as a central aspect of its ideology and operations, using it as a tactic of terrorism to advance its key strategic objectives.

-Reflecting upon these threats and bearing in mind the current review of UN Security Council Resolution 1325 on Women, Peace and Security, the R2P Focal Points discussed prevention and protection mechanisms for addressing the specific needs of women.
-This includes added protection from sexual and gender-based violence, improved preventive mechanisms, including accountability for crimes perpetrated against women, and greater provision of recovery measures, particularly in refugee and displacement camps where women are especially vulnerable.
+Reflecting upon those threats and bearing in mind the current review of Security Council resolution 1325 (2000) on women and peace and security, the focal points discussed prevention and protection mechanisms for addressing the specific needs of women, such as added protection from sexual and gender-based violence, improved preventive mechanisms, including accountability for crimes perpetrated against women, and greater provision of recovery measures, particularly in refugee and displacement camps, where women are especially vulnerable.

 Participants discussed three specific measures for preventing and responding to crimes against women.
-First, many countries and peacekeeping missions lack adequate psycho-social care, healthcare to recover from the consequences of sexual violence and kidnapping.
-Improving post-atrocity response to crimes against women should include strengthening these mechanisms.
-Second, security forces need proper training in both the protection of women from gender-based violence as well as in the consequences of committing these crimes themselves.
-This is particularly important in militarized conflicts, such as the Democratic Republic of the Congo, where the security forces have previously been one of the main perpetrators of sexual violence.
-Finally, postatrocity response and accountability would be improved if commissions of inquiry included a gender dimension and/or gender-based violence expert.
+First, many countries and peacekeeping missions lack adequate psychosocial and health care to recover from the consequences of sexual violence and kidnapping.
+Improving post-atrocity response to crimes against women should include strengthening those mechanisms.
+Second, security forces need proper training in both the protection of women from gender-based violence and the consequences of committing those crimes themselves.
+This is particularly important in militarized conflicts, such as that in the Democratic Republic of the Congo, where the security forces have previously been one of the main perpetrators of sexual violence.
+Finally, post-atrocity response and accountability would be improved if commissions of inquiry included a gender dimension or a gender-based violence expert.

-One of the core pillars of Resolution 1325 was to call upon national, regional and international institutions to increase participation of women in decision-making and in mechanisms for conflict prevention and resolution.
-Since the adoption of Resolution 1325 the number of women peacekeepers has increased and more than 40 states have adopted National Action Plans on Women, Peace and Security.
+One of the core pillars of resolution 1325 (2000) was to call upon national, regional and international institutions to increase the participation of women in decision-making and in mechanisms for conflict prevention and resolution.
+Since the adoption of that resolution, the number of women peacekeepers has increased and more than 40 States have adopted national action plans on women and peace and security.

-Participants also learned from the example of the Bring Back Our Girls Campaign in Nigeria about how women's peace initiatives could trigger greater government response and transparency, as well as draw international attention to a mass atrocity situation.
-Nevertheless, in some states women continue to be marginalized from playing a role in their own protection.
-As one participant noted, peace processes in many countries emerging from crisis have not included female participants, fewer than 20 percent of peace agreements contain reference to women's issues and less than 5 percent of money spent on security sector reform has a specific gendered objective.
+Participants also learned from the example of the "Bring Back Our Girls" campaign in Nigeria about how women's peace initiatives could trigger greater government response and transparency, as well as draw international attention to a mass atrocity situation.
+Nevertheless, in some States, women continue to be prevented from playing a role in their own protection.
+As one participant noted, peace processes in many countries emerging from crisis have not included female participants, fewer than 20 per cent of peace agreements contain reference to women's issues and less than five per cent of money spent on security sector reform has a specific gender objective.